YahooArchive/express-prep-client/README.md

 _note #1: we don't use [yepnope][] component explicitely because it is too big to be embeded in every page, instead we implement a narrow version of its API._

-_note #2: we expanded the [prepClient][] API to support `testFn` as a method that can be serialized and execute on the client side, the result of this method will have precedence over the `test` value if specified._
+_note #2: we expanded the [yepnope][] API to support `testFn` as a method that can be serialized and execute on the client side, the result of this method will have precedence over the `test` value if specified._

 ### Setting up the page